Catalytic Converters (Function And Diagnosis)

 Mandated by federal law, catalytic converters were fitted to American cars from 1975-on.
-Their function is to reduce exhaust emissions by providing a place where enough heat can be generated to allow further combustion of hydrocarbons (HC) and carbon monoxide (CO).
+Their function is to help reduce exhaust emissions.
+This is done by providing a place where enough heat can be generated that allows further combustion of hydrocarbons (HC) and carbon monoxide (CO).

 Exhaust gases flow through a substrate, which contain precious metals such as platinum and palladium.
 A chemical reaction occurs here.
 The exhaust gases increase in temperature as the conversion process takes place.

 Because of the intense heat created by this process, exhaust gases leaving the converter should be hotter than the gases entering the converter.
 This is why heat-shields are used on most converters.